 To this end we have a Safeguarding Policy which our Church Council reviews annually.

-Since April 2016 our Safeguarding Officer has been Dr. Helen Kelso who is the first point of contact for all Safeguarding issues.
+Our Safeguarding Officer is Linda King who is the first point of contact for all Safeguarding issues.
 Contact her on email@example.com.

 For further advice and guidance and external contacts visit this website: http://www.winchester.anglican.org/safeguarding/